 The unique scenery of both Paxoi and Antipaxoi combined with the warm hospitality of the locals and the delicious traditional cuisine will make your vacation unforgettable; trust us, it is worth it!

-Zakynthos, the beautiful and world-famous Ionian island, is known by two additional names: ‘Zante’ and ‘Fioro tou Levante’ which means ‘Beauty of the East’.
+Zakynthos, which is one of the most popular islands in the Ionian complex, is known by two additional names: ‘Zante’ and ‘Fioro tou Levante’ which means ‘Beauty of the East’.
 Once you arrive in Zakynthos, you can see, at first glance, why it was nicknamed as such, as its prominent natural beauty will sweep you off of your feet.

 The enchanting scenery of the island, in combination with the developed artistic trends of the area, such as poetry, painting, and music, makes Zakynthos an ideal destination for unique, cultured holidays.